-A trapped variable [7] descriptor represents a variable for which special action is necessary upon dereferencing or assignment.
-Such variables include substrings, non-existent elements of open lists and tables, and certain keyword variables.
+A trapped variable [8] descriptor represents a variable for which special action is necessary upon dereferencing or assignment.
+Such variables include substrings, non-existent elements of tables, and certain keyword variables.
 Each type of trapped variable is distinguished by the first word of the descriptor.

-Substring trapped variables, created by a section or subscripting operation, contain a pointer to a data block which contains a variable descriptor identifying the value from which the substring was taken, an integer indicating the beginning position of the substring, and an integer showing the length of the substring.
+Substring trapped variables, created by a section or subscripting operation, contain a pointer to a data block that contains a variable descriptor identifying the value from which the substring was taken, an integer indicating the beginning position of the substring, and an integer showing the length of the substring.
 With this information, assignment to a substring of a variable can modify the contents of the variable properly.
-Substrings of non-variables do not produce substring trapped variables since assignment to such substrings is meaningless and illegal; instead, taking the substring of a non-variable produces a string qualifier.
+Substrings of non-variables do not produce substring trapped variables, since assignment to such substrings is meaningless and illegal; instead, forming the substring of a non-variable produces a string qualifier.

-Table element trapped variables, formed by referencing a non-existent element of an open table, similarly contain a pointer to a data block that contains enough information for assignment to add the element to the referenced table.
+Table element trapped variables, formed by referencing a non-existent element of a table, similarly contain a pointer to a data block that contains enough information for assignment to add the element to the referenced table.

-Trapped variables for the keywords &pos, &trace, and &random need no additional information.
+The keywords &pos, &random, and &trace are handled via trapped variables (&subject is handled differently).
+These trapped variables need no additional information.
 It is sufficient to know the type of trapped variable on dereferencing - the value of the keyword can be accessed and returned.
-On assignment, the new value is coerced to integer type, checked for validity, and assigned to the keyword.
-The trapped variable for the keyword &subject is similar to a substring trapped variable, except that the original variable is unnecessary (since it is implicit in the datatype).
-This trapped variable is used only when a substring of &subject is formed by the function move, tab, or insert, or by the prefix = operator.
-Assignment to a subject trapped variable causes coercion of the new value to string type, and an automatic assignment to &pos.
+On assignment, the new value is coerced to the appropriate type, checked for validity, and assigned to the keyword.
 Strings formed during program execution are placed in the string space; string qualifiers for these strings point into this region.
 Substrings of existing strings are not allocated again; instead, a string qualifier is formed that points into the existing string.
 When storage is exhausted in the string space, the garbage collector (see Section 3.3) is invoked to reclaim unused space and compact the region; if enough space cannot be reclaimed, the region is expanded if possible.

 Data blocks formed during program execution are placed in the heap.
 Data blocks have a rigid format dictated by the garbage collection algorithm.
 The first word of the block always contains a type code which identifies the structure of the rest of the block.
-Blocks that contain pointers to other blocks always use variable descriptors for the pointers, and the descriptors always follow all non-descriptor information in the block.
+Blocks that contain pointers to other blocks always use variable descriptors for the pointers, and the descriptors follow all non-descriptor information in the block.
+The only exception is co-expression stack blocks, which are handled specially by the garbage collector.
 If the size of the block is not determined by its type, the size (in bytes) is contained in the second word of the block.
 When storage is exhausted in the heap, the garbage collector is invoked to reclaim unused space and compact the heap; if enough space cannot be reclaimed, the heap is expanded if possible.